mgruszka938/DesignLab2024/README.md

 - driver module A4988
 - 12V power supply
 ## Timeline
-- We've spent first couple of weeks on aquring knowledge about stepper motors.
+- We've spent first couple of weeks on acquring knowledge about stepper motors.
 - Then we focused on assembling our circuit, which was a bit challenging, because of lack of the power supply.
 Fortunately we found one, from an old router.
 - ...